 Roman Imankulov

 Side note: Yes, I say please to agents quite often.
 It feels more natural this way.

-And all of a sudden, with these changes, I found that I don’t need an IDE to talk to these agents anymore.
-I use the IDE mostly to populate the agent’s context and to “think high level”.
-Since agents got smarter, and probably even more importantly, they got faster, I can become more hand-wavy with them, essentially letting them figure out by themselves what needs to be learned.
+With these changes, I found that I don’t need an IDE to talk to agents anymore.
+I used to rely on the IDE mostly to populate context, but agents now gather context themselves.
+And since they got not just smarter but faster, I can be more hand-wavy with them, letting them figure out what needs to be learned.

 I heard some hardcore “agent developers” say they don’t open their IDE at all anymore because the console is all they need these days.
 I’m not in that camp, as I rely on the IDE to make sense of the code.
 I test and review what agents write, but switching between the IDE and the console UI to give feedback doesn’t bother me because I don’t micromanage.

-In 2025, I already had a notion of coding agents being “very diligent newcomers to your organization”.
-Initially, I used the term “junior developers”, but no, they’re not junior at all—you don’t babysit them.
-Instead, they’re senior, but it’s like it’s their first day in your organization, so you need to give very detailed instructions on how the task has to be implemented and also feed in as much context as you need.
+In 2025, I used to describe coding agents as “very diligent newcomers to your organization.”
+Not junior developers.
+You don’t babysit them.
+They’re senior, but it’s their first day, so you need to give detailed instructions and feed in a lot of context.

-I’ve heard several complaints from programmers that agents now do all the fun parts of working with code.
-I disagree with that, at least for myself.
-If anything, I feel I have even more fun.
-For me, software development feels even more intellectually challenging and rewarding than before.
-It’s just because I spend more time thinking about the hard issues, like how to properly architect a solution to a problem, and spend much less time doing monkey coding.
+I’ve heard complaints from programmers that agents now do all the fun parts of working with code.
+I actually have more fun than before.
+I spend more time on hard problems, like how to properly architect a solution, and much less time on monkey coding.

-I guess the inflection point that Simon is talking about was due to the gradual increase in intelligence and speed of agents.
-Eventually, this lets us rely more on them figuring out both the bigger picture and the existing patterns better and faster.
+The inflection point Simon talks about comes from agents getting gradually smarter and faster until they cross a line where you can trust them to figure out both the bigger picture and existing patterns on their own.
 They’re still on their first day with your codebase, but they learn the ropes much faster.
 That’s the shift.

+Roman Imankulov